iOS 19

 iOS 19 - What's Coming in 2025

-Apple doesn't plan to unveil iOS 19 until June 2025 at the Worldwide Developers Conference, but some details about the next-generation operating system update are already starting to leak out months ahead of time.
+Apple doesn't plan to unveil iOS 19 until the Worldwide Developers Conference in June 2025, but some details about the next-generation operating system update are already starting to leak out months ahead of time, and we're hearing a big design change is coming.

-iOS 18 focused heavily on Apple Intelligence, Apple's version of artificial intelligence, and it should come as no surprise that iOS 19 will further Apple's push into making its devices smarter.
-2025 and 2026 will be Siri-focused thanks to new features that are expected in iOS 19.
+iOS 18 focuses heavily on Apple Intelligence, Apple's version of artificial intelligence, and it should come as no surprise that iOS 19 will further Apple's push into making its devices smarter. iOS 19 was supposed to be focused on new Siri functionality, but some of that has been pushed back.

 With iOS 18, Apple rolled out AI features over several months and across multiple updates rather than releasing everything at once in the 18.0 update, and it's sounding like Apple will use the same tactic with iOS 19.
-In fact, rumors suggest that Apple's continued work on iOS 18 features is pushing back development on iOS 19.
+In fact, rumors suggest that Apple's continued work on iOS 18 features is pushing back development on iOS 19, so we may see new capabilities come out on a rolling basis like we did for iOS 18.

 This roundup includes all of the iOS 19 tidbits that we've heard so far.
 As with all iOS updates, iOS 19 will be accompanied by iPadOS 19, a version of iOS with some features that are specific to the larger displays of Apple's iPad lineup.